“Abhorred monster! Fiend that thou art! The tortures of hell are too mild a vengeance for thy crimes. Wretched devil!” – Mary Shelley, Frankenstein.

 So this was the lesson being beamed into the living rooms of America: hide your differences, they’ll just bother people.
 Think of the famous Twilight Zone episode The Monsters are Coming on Maple Drive, where the aliens freak out a small suburb, and all the tiny differences between neighbours turn into irreconcilable chasms until finally the whole neighbourhood erupts into civil war.
 Imagine that, only imagine that the differences were real.
 Don’t let that happen.
 In private, you can let your antennae out, I guess, but in public you are John Q. Normal, capice?

 This makes our last two shows really quite different.
 Neither the Addamses nor the Munsters gave a flying crap about any of that.
 They were weird freaky outsiders, but they didn’t care.
 Hell, they didn’t know that they were outsiders!
 Samantha Stevens had to pull elaborate ruses to prevent herself or her extended family from being identified with anything out of the ordinary.
-Granpa Munster just straight up tried to bite people with his vampire fangs.
+Granpa Munster drove a coffin-shaped car and straight up tried to bite people with his vampire fangs.
 It was a very different, and dare I say, a far more modern approach to dealing with people who are out of the ordinary.

 Out of the Addamses and the Munsters, I always liked the Addamses more.
 The show was better written and better performed and that’s all there is to it.
 But this is an essay on the Munsters, so let’s get into what the show did and how it worked.